Quick Summary

 By opting for a magnetic resistance system, the unit is more compact than its conventional weight stack equivalent, though there is one compromise that comes with this configuration.
 Unlike a conventional rig, resistance on the cables is not bi-directional, so you only have resistance during the concentric phase of a rep and not on the return (eccentric phase).
 Similar to a rowing machine though, this one-way resistance is a great setup when cardio-focused pacing is required for a workout, bringing us back to the resounding point about who this machine is targeting.

-iFit is central to the Fusion CST; it ships with a one-year subscription, allowing you to add personal training to the equation.
+The iFit app is central to the Fusion CST; it ships with a 30-day membership, allowing you to add personal training to the equation.
 NordicTrack includes a proprietary 10″ tablet as part of the deal to follow along with these workouts, as well as a separate tablet stand that allows for easier viewing when the workout requires facing away from the machine.

 As an added bonus (and something uncommon in the category), a wireless chest strap heart rate monitor is included with the Fusion CST.